krystleM26/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a class-based and a functional component?
+A class based component is a stateful component that controls the state changes as well as the implementation of the component's logic.
+While a function component is stateless since they only accepted and returned data rendered to the DOM.

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?
+ComponentWillMount with be called immediately after the component renders.
+While componentDidUpdate is called automatically at specific points of the component's lifecycle.

 3. Define stateful logic.
+Stateful logic is reusable code thats used by the state in multiple components to help keep code DRY.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+Successful testing consists of the following three steps and their implementations:
+Arrange- renders the react element to the DOM it- results in instant success once applied.
+Act- "queries/questions" the DOM for text we expect to see or render.
+Assert- assures the query is rendered